Doing Business 2016 Data Notes

 Limits to what is measured

-The Doing Business methodology has 5 limitations that should be considered when interpreting the data.
+The Doing Business methodology has five limitations that should be considered when interpreting the data.
 First, for most economies the collected data refer to businesses in the largest business city (which in some economies differs from the capital) and may not be representative of regulation in other parts of the economy.
-The exceptions are 11 economies (Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, Russia and the United States) that have a population of more than 100 million, where Doing Business, for the first time this year, also collected data for the second largest business city.
+(The exceptions are 11 economies with a population of more than 100 million as of 2013, where Doing Business now also collects data for the second largest business city (2).
 To address this limitation, subnational Doing Business indicators were created.
-Second, the data often focus on a specific business form—generally a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses, for example, sole proprietorships.
+Second, the data often focus on a specific business form—generally a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses (for example, sole proprietorships).
 Third, transactions described in a standardized case scenario refer to a specific set of issues and may not represent the full set of issues that a business encounters.
 Fourth, the measures of time involve an element of judgment by the expert respondents.
 When sources indicate different estimates, the time indicators reported in Doing Business represent the median values of several responses given under the assumptions of the standardized case.

 Changes in what is measured